2021 Local Solutions: Climate Preparedness Communities of Practice

-- Emerge from the community of practice with clarity in how to take the next planning/ implementation steps for building resilience, not only in your own community, but in partnership with others in your region.
+- Emerged from the community of practice with clarity in how to take the next planning/ implementation steps for building resilience, not only in your own community, but in partnership with others in your region.

-- Introduce a discussion among the participants for how this community of practice can be continued among those with similar challenges in addressing a climate resilient response in the areas of housing, transportation, local economy and public health.
+- Introduced a discussion among the participants for how this community of practice can be continued among those with similar challenges in addressing a climate resilient response in the areas of housing, transportation, local economy and public health.